 The Waco Kid: Well, my name is Jim, but most people call me...
 Jim.

 - Friend or Foe: In the battle royale, The Waco Kid punches Bart before realizing who he is.
 He pats his cheek by way of apology and then throws himself back into the fray.

 - Funetik Aksent: At one point, Sheriff Bart reads aloud a note from Lili Von Shtupp asking him to "meet [her] in [her] Dwessing Woom," suggesting the note is written like that.

 - Getting Crap Past the Radar:

-- Despite the foul language, no one says "fuck," which apparently would not have stood past the censors even with the film's "R" rating.
+- Despite the foul language, no one says "fuck", which apparently would not have stood past the censors even with the film's "R" rating.
 However, when Lamarr exits the men's room during the Diner Brawl, he clearly mouths, "The fuck's all...?"
 (In fact, if you watch with subtitles they even transcribe it.)

 - Lili von Shtupp's name.
 "Shtupp" is Yiddish for "fuck".
 Some TV broadcasts have blanked it out, amazingly.

-- Although it's never openly identified as one, Bart and Waco Kid are clearing sharing a reefer in the midst of amiable chatter.
+- Although it's never openly identified as one, Bart and Waco Kid are clearly sharing a reefer in the midst of amiable chatter.

 - Gonna Need More X: "Somebody's gotta go back and get a shitload of dimes!"

 - Go Seduce My Archnemesis: Hedley Lamarr sends Lili von Shtupp to seduce and abandon Bart.
 She does a Heel–Face Turn too.